Adverse Credit Report Codes

 Credit Report *adverse action codes and adverse action descriptions used in consumer credit reports.

 All three major credit reporting agencies (CRAs) utilize one of three credit scoring models.
 Experian uses Fair-Isaac Version 2, Equifax uses Beacon 96 and TransUnion uses Emperica.
-Over a year ago Fair-Isaac Corporation (FICO) released the latest scoring model known as NextGen (next generation), however none of the three CRA’s have made the change.
-FICO, by far the leader in credit scoring boasts that as of April 6th, 2004 its credit services are used more than 750 times per second to make a credit decisions.
+Over a year ago Fair-Isaac Corporation (FICO) released the latest scoring model known as NextGen (next generation), however, none of the three CRA’s have made the change.
+FICO, by far the leader in credit scoring boasts that as of April 6th, 2004 its credit services are used more than 750 times per second to make a credit decision.

 Here is a list of Adverse Action Codes and their description:

-01 Amount owed on accounts too high
+01 The amount owed on accounts too high

 02 Delinquency on accounts too high